syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Keyboard-Support.md

 ---
 layout: post
 title: Keyboard Support| SfMultiColumnDropDownControl | Wpf | Syncfusion
-description: keyboard support
+description: Keyboard support in Syncfusion WPF MultiColumnDropDown (SfMultiColumnDropDown) control, its elements and more.
 platform: wpf
 control: SfMultiColumnDropDownControl
 documentation: ug
 ---

-# Keyboard Support
+# Keyboard Support in WPF MultiColumnDropDown

 The following table lists the keyboard shortcuts supported by the MultiColumnDropDown control.